2021 State Conference Information

 October 11-12 - Mystic Lake Center, Prior Lake, MN

-We are excited to share with you that we will be hosting the MNSHRM State Conference Monday, October 11 and Tuesday, October 12 at Mystic Lake Event Center!
+We are excited to share with you that Attendee and Sponsor registration is open for the 2021 MNSHRM State Conference.
+The conference will be held on Monday, October 11 and Tuesday, October 12 at Mystic Lake Event Center!

 The Conference Committee is hard at work planning the event along with our partners at Mystic Lake.
 We have the utmost confidence in our ability and Mystic Lake’s ability to safely host an in person conferences.
 There will be adequate meeting space to accommodate the number of attendees while safely meeting the standard for social distancing.

 We realize that for many reasons including months of working from home and social distancing, many people will be hesitant to jump into crowds of any size.
 For that reason we are researching the ability to offer a virtual component to the Conference and will communicate more on this in the coming weeks.

 The MN SHRM State Council is thrilled to be a part of a bridge to return to what is considered normal.
 We are prepared to react quickly and remain flexible to pivot again if it becomes mandatory to do so.
 We will be paying close attention to safety trends and guidelines as they are being constantly updated as we plan for a safe experience.
 We can’t wait to safely welcome our HR community back to the conference

 The conference will have a new look and feel this year.
 Our plan is to make this event safe, streamlined and sensational!
 Two days of amazing keynote speakers and high quality break-out speakers with opportunities to celebrate our successes and build our HR network.
 If you are interested in volunteering to help plan or with day of logistics, please email me at firstname.lastname@example.org.

 2021 State Conference Director